navpil/navpil.github.io/art/power-cult-eng.md

 > It begins to perceive cynicism, commercialism and selfishness as the standard.
 >
 > Such a society paradoxically combines feelings of narcissism and humiliation, indifference to another and a desire to achieve justice and respect for oneself from this other.

+### Lawlessness

+In Russian - беспредел, which is actually translated as "No Limits (to what I am allowed to do)".
+It logically follows from the Cult of Power, but it must be mentioned for the completeness of the picture.

+Since strong is right, laws have only relative value.
+Not everyone is equal before the law - this applies not only to Russia, but in Russia it has a systemic nature precisely because of the Cult of Power.
+Opposing the "powers of this world" can have rather unpleasant consequences.
+Examples are public condemnations of people in Chechnya who oppose Ramzan Kadyrov (current head of Chechnya).

+If the conflict between the Cult of Power and the law becomes too strong, then the laws are changed.
+In Russia, for example, the law allows only single-person protests (lone pickets - одиночные протесты).
+More people cannot gather for a protest, so there is no freedom of assembly.

+Since the laws are not followed and the right of the strong prevails, the entire attempt to copy the democratic system in Russia can be called a "cargo cult".
+Indeed, there are institutions, there are courts and parliament, there are three branches of government.
+There is a constitution and laws.
+But in fact, they all work for one autocrat to hold the Power Vertical.
+However, recently the Russians started to deny the democracy and to declare their own special way believing that the "Collective West" is declining (загнивает).
+According to russians one of the reason "The West" is declining is its form of democracy.

+An example of arbitrariness at the highest level is the presidency of Putin himself.
+According to the Russian constitution, a person has no right to be president for more than two terms.
+Accordingly, Putin did not go for the third term, but he became a prime minister, maintaining control over affairs in the state.
+After that, he went for a third term, interpreting the constitution in the special way - that one cannot serve more than two terms _in a row_, and not in general.
+During his third presidency, the constitution was amended to remove this inconvenient term count problem.

 ### Child neglect